 Nevertheless, many news outlets and commentators kept on going spreading this story.
 The Interpreter even tried to revitalize the narrative in two articles written by Catherine Fitzpatrick after it was obvious they were on the wrong track.
 See here and here.

-However, the claim those commentators, and I, made by the way, was also confirmed by pro-Kiev “infowarrior” Necro Mancer right after the first accusations started on the 17th:
+However, the claim those commentators, and I, made, was also confirmed by renowned pro-Kiev “infowarrior” Necro Mancer right after the first accusations started on the 17th:

 “This is a group on VK(ontakte), which has nothing to do with Girkin, just posting news and quotes from the great commander.”

 Conclusion had to be a false assessment, founded on information circulating on social media, was reported on a website only dedicated in name to the commander.
-The message was deleted after the admins found out it contained wrong information and probably because of some other rather profane reasons as well.
+The message was deleted after the admins found out it contained wrong information and probably because of some other rather profane reasons as well like fear for backlash.
 But Strelkov hadn’t reported it himself nor was his first-hand account quoted in this posting.

 Though Fitzpatrick first deviates from the old story about this VK.com group by shifting the blame for deleting the real original wordings of the chief-commander to another web forum, she returns later on to Strelkov_info again.
 However, her narrative fails to deliver, an observation supported by more in-depth social media investigation.